-The accumulated surplus or deficit shows the cumulative results at the reporting date.
-It comprises the surplus/deficit carried forward, the surplus/deficit for the period and increases or decreases in reserves.
+The accumulated surplus/deficit shows the cumulative results at the reporting date.
+It comprises the surplus/deficit carried forward, the surplus/deficit for the period and increases or decreases (transfers in current period) in the result generated from the management of third-party funds as well as the allocations to and releases from the reserves (appropriation of surplus or deficit)

-The surplus/deficit carried forward is accumulated annually as part of the appropriation of surplus/deficit.
+The surplus/deficit carried forward changes annually as part of the appropriation of surplus/deficit.
 The surplus/deficit for the period includes the portion of the result not yet distributed.